Suntukan

 Suntukan is the fist-related striking component of Filipino martial arts.
 In the central Philippine island region of Visayas, it is known as Pangamot or Pakamot and Sumbagay.
 It is also known as Mano-mano and often referred to in Western martial arts circles of Inosanto lineage as Panantukan.
 Although it is also called Filipino Boxing, this article pertains to the Filipino martial art and should not be confused with the Western sport of boxing as practiced in the Philippines.
-In recent times, suntukan has become a generalized term for any brawls in the Philippines, with the term panantukan becoming more frequently used to denote the actual martial art.

 Etymology

 The term suntukan comes from the Tagalog word for punch, suntok.
-It is the Filipino term for a fistfight, brawl, or boxing.
-The Visayan terms pangamot and pakamot ("use of hands") come from the Cebuano word for hand, kamot.
+It is the general Filipino term for a fistfight, brawl, or boxing regardless whether the involved had background in martial arts or not as in "suntukan sa Ace hardware" ("brawl at Ace hardware").
+The Visayan terms (also found in Waray and Hiligaynon entries) pangamot and pakamot come from the word for hand, "kamót", the word pangamot is also used to refer to anything done by hand, making it a rough translation for doing things manually.
 Due to Cebuano language pronunciation quirks, they are also pronounced natively as pangamut and pakamut, thus the variation of spelling across literature.
+The Cebuano, Hiligaynon, and Waray Visayan word (or at least sometimes referred to) for "punching" is sumbag, though the word suntok, is also listed as a Visayan entry, (in Hiligaynon it is listed as "to thrust").
+Therefore the word sumbagay in the Visayan languages is a term to refer to any kind of fistfight or brawl.

 Mano-mano comes from the Spanish word for "hand", mano, and can translate to "two hands" or "hand-to-hand".
 The phrase "Mano-mano na lang, o?" ("Why don't we settle this with fists?") is often used to end arguments when tempers have flared in Philippine male society.
 Filipino Boxing is a contemporary westernized term used by a few instructors to describe suntukan.

 Panantukan (often erroneously referred to as panantuken by USA practitioners due to the way Americans pronounce the letters U and A) is a contraction of the Tagalog term pananantukan, according to Dan Inosanto.
 It is generally attributed to the empty hands and boxing system infused by FMA pioneers Juan "Johnny" Lacoste, Leodoro "Lucky" Lucaylucay and Floro Villabrille into the Filipino martial arts component of the Inosanto Academy and Jeet Kune Do fighting systems developed in the West Coast of the United States.
 Pananantukan, which Inosanto picked up from his Visayan elder instructors, is a corruption of panununtukan.
 While the Tagalog of his instructors was not perfect (Lacoste was Waray and the Filipino language based on Tagalog was relatively new when they migrated to the United States), they were highly versed in Filipino martial arts.
 It is said that originally, Lucaylucay wanted to call his art Suntukan, but he was concerned that it would be confused with Shotokan Karate, so he used the term Panantukan instead.